Graph Settings

 Smoothed trend swath

-If this option is checked, Beeminder will plot a purple (previously turquoise-ish) swath that represents a smoothed trendline fit of your data, in addition to the other graph features.
+If this option is checked, Beeminder will plot a purple (previously turquoise-ish) swath that represents a smoothed trendline fit of your data, in addition to any other enabled graph features.
+It can be used alongside steppy/rosy/none and the moving average, and doesn't override them.

 Screenshot of the graph with a thick line of pale purple on the graph